-Here’s another great case submitted by Nick Ciaravella of Grady EMS in Atlanta, GA.
+Here’s a great case submitted by Nick Ciaravella of Grady EMS in Atlanta, GA.

 66 year old male presents to EMS with chest pain.

-The patient was placed on 3 LPM O2 via NC, given 324 mg Aspirin PO, given 0.4 mg Nitro Tablet Sublingual and then 1 inch of Nitro Paste Transdermal.
-The Patients pain increased en route to the ED and began to radiate down his left arm en route.
+The patient was placed on 3 LPM O2 via NC, given 324 mg Aspirin PO, given 0.4 mg nitroglycerin SL and 1 inch of nitroglycerin paste.
+The patient’s pain increased en route to the ED and began to radiate down his left arm en route.

 12-lead ECG #1